Summary

 Baggen/van der Vlis in Trouw

-'Regaining trust' is a nice constructive thought, but one that does not sufficiently demonstrate the awareness that, unlike entrusting power, holding on to power is intrinsically evil.
-With power, it's like with precedence: you have to get it, not take it.
+'Regaining trust' is a nice constructive thought, but one that does not sufficiently demonstrate the realization that, unlike entrusting power, holding on to power is intrinsically evil.
+Power is like priority: you have to get it, not take it.
 Exercising power over others is limiting the sovereignty of those others.
-That means intervening on individual freedoms and (human) rights.
+This means interfering with individual freedoms and (human) rights.
 Centralization of power is at odds with self-determination.
-This is true on an individual level, but also on a larger scale: for example, the EU curtails the sovereignty of member countries.
-Government representatives are inclined to sign the cross, because it offers more certainty from a career point of view.
-Interests are intertwined here, and it goes without saying that centralised interests weigh many times over.
+This applies at an individual level but also on a larger scale: for example, the EU curtails the sovereignty of member countries.
+Government representatives are inclined to sign the cross, because that offers more security from a career perspective.
+Interests are intertwined there and it goes without saying that centralized interests outweigh local interests many times over.

 A public evaluation will become a justification for a more suspicious attitude.